wp-plugins/bepro-listings/readme.txt

 Use any BePro Listings compatible theme for plug and play functionality.
 Also, BePro Listings can be integrated into your **current theme** with some developer help and capture specifically the information that your directory needs.
 Look at some of the ways people are using the plugin:

-	* Paid Listings - Unlimited payment packages or charge per category (BePro Cart required, providing paypal and other payment gateway addons).
+	* Paid Listings - Paypal, Stripe, 2CO payment gateways via BePro Cart.
 Or use one of our membership addons to limit listings and features by level
 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
 In fact, we have a free BePro Listings Realestate addon
 	* Car Dealer - List your vehicle inventory, cars, trucks, boats, planes etc. Or use geo features for Fleet Tracking
 	* Link Directory - List, price, and link to amazon products or other popular affilate campaigns.